shivamjagdale/Medical-Insurance-Cost-Prediction-using-Machine-Learning-/README.md

 Let's say there is a Medical Insurance company and this company wants to create an automatic system that can predict what is a medical insurance cost of a person, using the data provided. 📊🏢
 We will follow the standard workflow from getting the dataset to the data analysis and data preprocessing. 🔄📈

+Our model predicts the cost of an insurance correctly for about 84% of time. 🎯